furiko-io/furiko/DEVELOPMENT.md

 2. [**minikube**](https://minikube.sigs.k8s.io/docs/): Sets up a Kubernetes cluster locally using a VM.
 3. [**kubeadm**](https://kubernetes.io/docs/reference/setup-tools/kubeadm/): Sets up a full Kubernetes cluster, like in a production environment.

-There are many other ways of deploying and setting up a Kubernetes cluster, which may also work for development purposes.
+There are many other ways of deploying and setting up a Kubernetes cluster not covered here, and they may also work for development purposes.
 Most of Furiko development is sufficient to be run on KIND.

 ### Setting up a Go Environment